jg925/ece3400_2019-team10/milestones/milestone4.md

 ```
 In the above code snippet, we can see how pixels are only drawn when valid is high.
 We also added a counter to allow the signal to propagate before we write anything.
 In the first if statement, we reached the end of a tile, so ypos is incremented and xpos is set back to 0, so we can start drawing in the beginning of the next row.
 W_EN is also set to 1 so we can draw.
 In the second conditonal statement, we have reached the bottom right corner of a tile, so we want to set all the values back to 0, and set W_EN to 0 so we don't draw anything outside of the defined tile.
 The else statement is the default case, where we are in the middle of a row, in which case we just increment xpos by 1 and draw there.

+### Next Steps

+After we were able to draw squares in different locations, we had to work on drawing several squares in succession with walls.
+We completed this in Lab 4, as part of our full robotic integration.
+A video of our Verilog code drawing a maze with synthesized data is attached below.

 ## Radio Communication
 While the scheme we selected in Lab 4 worked, we thought it over a little more and realized a lot of the information we were sending was excessive.
 We don't need to draw robots so we don't need to send that information, and since we only send one square at a time when we're at an intersection, the visited bit was also useless.
 Thus, we came up with a new and improved scheme that sends the current coordinates (XXXXYYYY), the walls (NESW), and a sent bit (S) indicating if we had already sent the walls information for a given location.
 This sent bit is useful because we don't want to overwrite older information if we're in a walkback of the DFS.
 The final scheme is shown below.